Large-scale optical compression of free-space using an experimental three-lens spaceplate: Experimental demonstration of three-lens space compression

 \subsection{Transverse beam walkoff of a three-lens spaceplate}

-We next measure the transverse walk-off $\Delta w = |x_{\text{SP}}| - |x| = d(\mathcal{R}-1)\sin{\theta}$ [see Fig. (\ref{fig:20220922-threeLensDiagram}b) for a diagram] of a beam transmitted through the spaceplate, incident at angle $\theta$ to the $z$-axis, rotating about the $y$-axis.
+We next measure the transverse walk-off $\Delta w = |x_{\text{SP}}| - |x| = d(\mathcal{R}-1)\sin{\theta}$ [see Fig. \ref{fig:20220922-threeLensDiagram}(b) for a diagram] of a beam transmitted through the spaceplate, incident at angle $\theta$ to the $z$-axis, rotating about the $y$-axis.
 For each spaceplate, the walk-off as function of angle characterizes the NA and aberrations, and determines the compression ratio with greater accuracy than in the focal advance measurement.
 Specifically, before conducting walkoff experiments, the longitudinal positions of the middle and rear lenses are incrementally adjusted until a beam ($\text{FWHM}=\SI{3.5}{mm}$) transmitted through the spaceplate becomes collimated and has unity magnification.
 That is, until the exiting beam has diameter of $\text{FWHM}=(3.5\pm0.1)\,\SI{}{mm}$ both immediately after the rear lens of the spaceplate, and one meter after it.
+This process was instituted after observing how sensitive the system was to lens placement during preliminary experiments (Section \ref{sec:focusAdvancement}).

 To test the beam walkoff, the imaging lens and beam-expander are absent, leaving the laser beam collimated.
-The rotation stage in Fig. (\ref{fig:expSetUp}) varied $\theta$ from 0 to 2 degrees in 0.02 degree increments.
+The rotation stage in Fig. \ref{fig:expSetUp} varied $\theta$ from 0 to 2 degrees in 0.02 degree increments.
 The stage is located $f_{\text{ext}}$ before the first lens, and we measure the transverse displacement $z = 4f_{\text{ext}}=\SI{600}{mm}$ from the rotation axis of the stage.
 The rotation stage is placed here due to our definition of $\text{NA}=\sin\theta$, where $\theta$ is the half-angle of a maximum cone accepted by the system, originating $f_{\text{ext}}$ before the first lens.
 By putting the stage at this position, we are able to contextualize the experimental angular limitations of the system with an analysis of its numerical aperture.
 The position at which we measure the transverse displacement, however, does not matter in general.
 One will measure the same $\Delta w$ regardless of the position of the imaging plane.

 First, we measure the transverse displacement $x(\theta)$ of a beam from the $z$-axis in free space, and then perform analogous measurements $x_{\text{SP}}(\theta)$ of beams transmitted through each spaceplate.
 Due to inversion, the beams are displaced in opposite directions, but we can still compute the walkoff as: $\Delta w = |x_{\text{SP}}|-|x|$.
 We measure $x$ and $x_{\text{SP}}$ by fitting Gaussians to the measured transverse intensity profiles.